Agricultural Sciences & Natural Resources College of Agricultural Sciences & Natural Resources

 Grading Appeals

-A student who feels that he/she has been unfairly graded must ordinarily take the following sequential steps in a timely manner, usually by initiating the appeal within the first three weeks of the semester following the awarding of the grade:
+A student who feels that they have been unfairly graded must ordinarily take the following sequential steps in a timely manner, usually by initiating the appeal within the first three weeks of the semester following the awarding of the grade:

 1. Meet with the course instructor.
 Most concerns are resolved at this point.